eevo script

 - Albert Einstein

-- Small: extremely lightweight with less than 100KB sized binary, 2k lines of C99 code, and 1k semicolons
+- Small: Extremely lightweight with less than 100KB binary and 2k lines of C99

-- Sweet: syntactic sugar for readable and easy syntax, built a top of invisible s-expressions
+- Sweet: Syntactic sugar for easy and readable syntax, with invisible s-expressions underneath

-- Symmetric: Unification of many ideas and used with uniform syntax.
+- Symmetric: unification of many ideas with uniform syntax.
 Same principals and syntax are applied universally.
-Expressions outputted are always valid input to the same value.

 def fib(n)